This guide highlights the best VPN services based on the latest test results and ranking criteria in June 2023.

 - Better battery life – With NordVPN’s WireGuard implementation, you will find your mobile battery life is better than with the OpenVPN protocol used by most other VPNs.

-Surfshark, ExpressVPN, and VPN.ac also offer great Android VPN clients.
+Surfshark, VyprVPN, and VPN.ac also offer great Android VPN clients.

-How to get the best speeds and VPN performance
+How to get the best VPN performance and speeds

 How can you achieve the best speed and performance with your VPN?